sr9yar/angular-google-place/README.md

 # angular-google-place FORK
-The fixed package of angular-google-place to use a source for npm scripts
+A fixed package of angular-google-place to use a source for npm scripts

 ## Install